-Making Sure That The Email You Send Remains Credible
+Making Sure That Real Email Remains Credible

-- While publishing SPF records will help to reduce the amount of spoofed phishing email many of your users might receive, what about the legitimate mail you'd like to send to your customers?
-Does the phishing problem mean that you need to abandon use of email as a communication channel? - No...
-However, you SHOULD be moving toward digitally signing all bank email. - Digital signatures allow your customers to cryptographically verify that the message they received was really created by the party who signed it.
+- While publishing SPF records will help to reduce the amount of spoofed phishing email users receive, what about the legitimate mail that businesses would like to send to their customers?
+Does the phishing problem mean that they need to abandon use of email as a communication channel? - No...
+However, they SHOULD be moving toward digitally signing all business email. - Digital signatures allow bank customers to cryptographically verify that the message they received was really created by the party who signed it.
 Other mail will either be unsigned, signed with a key belonging to a different party, or fail to pass cryptographic checks when the signature is tested.